nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Term used | Meaning
 --------|------------------
 Pool | A group of employees carpooling together.
-Consists of one driver and at least one passenger.
-Passenger | An employee carpooling with at least one driver.
-TripDay | Day of intended carpooling trip
+Consists of one driver and at least one passenger Passenger | An employee carpooling with at least one driver TripDay | Day of intended carpooling trip
 TripTime | Time of intended carpooling trip
-Tag | A miscellaneous piece of information about the pool, passenger, or driver that isn't captured by the other fields but is good to have.
+Tag | A miscellaneous piece of information about the pool, passenger, or driver that isn't captured by the other fields but is good to have
+Price | The amount of money a passenger is willing to pay for the carpooling trip.
+Alphanumeric | A combination of letters and numbers only